Chapter One

 “I know, Leah.
 I miss her too.
 You didn’t say, are you injured anywhere else?
 How bad is that cut on your arm?”

 “Don’t you worry, Randa.
 Just my arm is hurt.
 The cut isn’t that deep.
-Bastard had a small switchblade.”
+Rat bastard got me with a small switchblade before I took the bat to him.”

 Randa took Leah’s hand and they both held on tight.
 “I’m so sorry you were cut, but glad you weren’t hurt worse.”